 Modern trapping is a highly regulated activity in which a small (yet very important) number of people participate.
 Skilled trappers provide their state or province with irreplaceable ecological and societal data and benefits, such as managing & Monitoring abundant furbearer populations.
 This long-standing cultural activity remains relevant and necessary on today’s landscape.

-Fur trapping in North America dates back to the very early inception of development for the continent.
-Settlers and pioneers utilized fur trapping and hunting techniques to survive, explore, and carve out a living in America’s wilderness.
+Fur trapping in North America dates back to the very early inception of developing the continent as we know it today.
+Settlers and pioneers utilized fur trapping and hunting techniques to survive, explore, and carve out a monetary living in America’s wilderness.
 The modern activity of trapping in today’s world is engaged upon by thousands of people, for a magnitude of differing reasons.
 For some, it may be for curiosity, seeping deep into the natural world and matching wits with creatures that are not commonly hunted or preyed upon.
 It may be to gain a better understanding of how fur bearing animals act or behave – understanding individual characteristics.
 Or, it may be a way to temporarily break away from the “daily grind” of modern society - to more intimately immerse oneself into the natural order of our wild places.

 Whatever one’s reason for engaging in regulated trapping today, the individuals tied to the practice tend to be passionate conservationists; deep seeded in knowledge, rationale, and respect for both land and wildlife populations as a whole.

-However, while the above-mentioned reasons alone would suffice for those engaging in the activity of trapping, they may not be reason enough for some in the non-trapping public sector to fully support regulated trapping on today’s landscape.
-There is no argument that fur trapping has a very dark past, where animal pelts were procured in an unregulated fashion, with little regard for animal welfare or wildlife balance.
+While the above-mentioned reasons alone would suffice for those engaging in the activity of trapping, they may not be reason enough for “the non-trapping” sector of the public to fully support regulated trapping on today’s landscape.
+Fur trapping does have a tumultuous past; where animal pelts were procured in an unregulated fashion, with little regard for animal welfare or wildlife balance.
 With these facts in mind, one must ask, “why has the activity of regulated fur trapping survived into the 21st century?”
-What modernized examples could necessitate such a “niche” activity remaining heavily regarded by biologists and Fish and Wildlife Agencies across North America?
+What modernized examples could necessitate such a “niche” activity remaining heavily regarded by biologists and wildlife management agencies across North America?
 What advancements have been made to place animal welfare and humane treatment at the forefront of the activity?
 Furthermore, what examples and facts would be sufficient enough to comfort those who don’t trap or hunt?

 The fact is that modern trapping is a highly regulated activity in which a small (yet very important) number of people participate.
 Skilled trappers provide their state or province with irreplaceable ecological and societal data and benefits, such as managing abundant furbearer populations at no cost to other residents.
 This long-standing cultural activity remains relevant and necessary on today’s landscape.
 For example, regulated fur trapping activities have been scientifically proven to provide reductions in flooding damage by beavers, minimizing disease risks in animal species, and provide critical tools for wildlife conservation.